-Seven weeks have uneventfully elapsed since I met our protagonist and, other than a few chapters about our current technology and the history of Martian colonization, there was really nothing to talk about.
-But today I’ve had very interesting news about Valentin: He found the girl of his dreams.
-I’m actually directly quoting.
-We don’t talk on those terms nowadays, because they’re simply meaningless.
-We prefer to relegate dreams to the unconscious and to talk about reality.
+Seven weeks have uneventfully elapsed since I met our protagonist and, other than a few chapters about our current technology and the history of Martian colonization, there was nothing to talk about.
+But today I’ve had very interesting news about Valentin, and I’m directly quoting here: “I found the girl of my dreams.”
+We don’t talk with those terms nowadays, because they’re simply meaningless.
+We prefer to relegate dreams to the unconscious and talk about reality.
 I would rather say he found someone who can put up with his nonsense, but of course, I didn’t share this opinion with him because his elation was too dangerously great to safely put a check on.
-I see in front of me a malfunctioning vehicle heading towards an inevitable crash, and there’s nothing I can do about it.
+I see in front of me a malfunctioning vehicle heading toward an inevitable crash, and there’s nothing I can do about it.
 I’ve tried to reason with him, probing his sanity, but to no avail.
-He’s simply lost it and there’s no pulling him out of the upcoming wreckage.
+He’s simply lost it, and there’s no pulling him out of the upcoming wreckage.